ggayliye/ECE6530_dsp/README.md

 - ExP8: Digital Images: A/D and D/A : Sampling, Aliasing and Reconstruction
 - ExS8: Spectrograms: Harmonic Lines & Chirp Aliasing

+### ExP8: Digital Images: A/D and D/A : Sampling, Aliasing and Reconstruction

+Introducing digital images as a second practical signal type is the aim of this lab.
+We will demonstrate the implementation of the D-to-A reconstruction and A-to-D sampling procedures for digital photos.
+Specifically, we will demonstrate a widely used technique for image zooming (reconstruction) that produces subpar results; a subsequent lab will address this problem and improve.<br>
+Please refer to the file "LabP8_DigitalImageLab.pdf" for details about this lab and the related files are located at the directory: \.materials\DigitalImageLab and \.materials\lab06.

+### ExS8: Spectrograms: Harmonic Lines & Chirp Aliasing

+This lab's goal is to learn more about the spectral content of signals that are evaluated using a spectrogram.
+In this lab, a number of particular steps will be taken into consideration:<br>

+1. Synthesizing a linear-FM chirp with a Matlab M-file, and displaying its spectrogram.
+Choosing the chirp parameters so that aliasing will happen.<br>
+2. Synthesizing a periodic triangle wave with a Matlab M-file, and displaying its spectrogram.
+Relating the harmonic line spectrum to the fundamental period of the triangle wave.<br>
+3. Comparing spectrograms using different scales for amplitude: decibels (dB) for amplitude versus linear amplitude.<br>
+4. Examining details of the harmonic lines in the dB spectrogram of the triangle wave.<br>
+5. Spectrogram: making a spectrogram of your voice signal, and relating the harmonic line spectrum to your previous measurement of pitch period.<br>

+Please refer to the file "LS8_ SpecgramHarmonicLinesChirpAliasing.pdf" for more details about this lab.

 <pre><ins>Future extensions</ins> : This project is about a 3-week-long project.
 As a group members,
 we'll be continuously working on this project posting updates.
 There will be no extentions of this project